ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 Security and regulation compliance includes tasks such as security controls implementation and compliance certification.

-In addition to the general [security and regulation compliance responsibilities](https://test.cloud.ibm.com/docs-draft/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#security-compliance-da) that apply when using IBM deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities that are listed in Table 3.
+In addition to the general [security and regulation compliance responsibilities](https://test.cloud.ibm.com/docs-draft/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#security-compliance-da) that apply when using {{site.data.keyword.IBM_notm}} deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities that are listed in Table 3.

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|--------|